swflynn/Chem131_UCI/Chem131_C_2017/Sample_Problems/18.9_McQuarrie/README.md

 The solutions are the same, this is simply as example of how different programming languages look.

 ### Fortran Solution:

-To solve this problem I have written a simple Fortran program (fortran_soln.f90).
-The program calculates T and C(T) for a given range.
+To solve this problem I have written a simple Fortran program to calculate T and C(T) for a given temperature range.
 Fortran is not able to plot data internally, so I write the results to a data file (data.dat).
-I then wrote a simple Python program to open the data file and plot the data.
+I then use a simple Python Program to open the data file and plot the data.

-#### fortran_soln.f90
-Fortran code to calculate and write T, C(T) to a file

-data.dat : Data file with 2 columns T, C(T)

-plot.py : Python code to plot our data, reads in data.dat and outputs myfig.png

-myfig.png : The final answer!!!

-a.out : This is machine code written by the fortran compiler, !===IGNORE THIS===!

-.DS_Store : This is a github maitenance file, !===IGNORE THIS===!

 ### Python Solution:
+To solve this problem I have written a simple Python program to calculate T and C(T) and then plot the data (this is all done using 1 python program).